KietLyanh/Software-Testing-2021-USTH/LyAnhKiet/Exercise-1.7.md

 Exercise 1.7

-Consider the following three example classes.
+**Consider the following three example classes.
 These are OO faults taken from Joshua Bloch’s Effective Java, Second Edition.
-Answer the following questions about each.
+Answer the following questions about each.**<br>
 ## Vehicle, Truck, CloneTest
 ```Java
 // Vehicle.java